Holiday Academy Forest school clubs Covid-19 Pandemic Policy and Procedures 2023

 - Ensure footwear is weather and waterproof – this is so important!

 - Be available to pick up your child throughout the day if required.

-Staff may be using Personal Protective Equipment (PPE) if this is their choice, and definitely when we need to administer first aid to a child the staff will use a face mask or visor and gloves.
+Staff may be using Personal Protective Equipment (PPE) if this is their choice, and definitely when we need to administer first aid to a child the staff will use a face mask or visor etc.